What you need to know about Facebook advertising

 Advertising is critically important for all merchants.
-Platforms like Facebook have become so sophisticated in what they can offer advertisers—the data is so rich, merchants are able to engage the kinds of customers who will actually drive sales for their business.
+Platforms like Facebook have become so sophisticated in what they can offer advertisers—the data is so rich that merchants are able to engage the kinds of customers who will actually drive sales for their business.

-I remember when Facebook Pages came along and killed off organic.
-People were upset, but the truth is, the real money is in advertising.
-It always has been.
-For years we ran billboards and print ads, and advertisers had no real control.
+For years merchants of all kinds ran billboards and print ads, but had no real control.
 People saw it, but you didn’t know anything about who those people were or how they responded.
-Today, paid advertising really allows you to manicure the audience in a way that has meaningful results for your business.
+Today, paid online advertising really allows you to manicure the audience in a way that has meaningful results for your business.

 We all have to make investments in life.
 In the brick-and-mortar world, merchants pay for foot traffic.
 They try to put themselves in a position where customers will walk in the door and give them a shot at making a sale.
 The idea with paid advertisements on social is largely the same—you’re giving yourself an opportunity to make a sale.